 Our third goal is to rigorously evaluate the efficacy of these interventions and use our analyses to guide theoretical developments in our understanding of how people thrive and succeed.

 Our projects range from testing theoretical ideas in online experiments to multi-yearlong randomized control trials.
-The common thread is that this research uncovers valuable insights that lead to beneficial outcomes for students and university stakeholders.
+The common thread is that this research uncovers valuable insights that lead to beneficial outcomes for students.